JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/auth_jwt/index.md

 ![step15](./steps/step15.png)

-In request we are going to make `OAuth2PasswordRequestForm` as a dependency, so it will prompt us to provide username and password.
+In `request` we are going to make `OAuth2PasswordRequestForm` a dependency, so it will prompt us to provide username and password.

 I will check whether the user is present in the database or not, if it is not present I will raise an HTTP Exception.